npm/roadmap/README.md

 # npm public roadmap

-> Current Status: Private Beta Preview
+> Current Status: Public Beta

 In this repository, you can find the [official npm public product roadmap](https://github.com/npm/roadmap/projects/1).
 Our product roadmap is where you can learn about what features we're working on, what stage they're in, and when we expect to bring them to you.
 This roadmap covers every part of npm including the cli, documentation, the registry, and the website.